 Community service manager

 A community service manager is a professional who ensures an organization is meeting the needs of its clients.
 You might schedule sessions, organize outreach, plan events, supervise staff, or teach classes.

 Community service manager salary

 According to data from the U.S. Bureau of Labor Statistics (BLS), community service managers make a median salary of $74,000 per year.
-Job opportunities are expected to grow by 15% through 2030, nearly twice as much as the national average for all occupations.
+Job opportunities are expected to grow by 12% through 2031, twice as much as the national average for all occupations.

 Other requirements will vary by employer but might include a few years of experience in another human services role.
 Speaking a second language, generally Spanish, can also be a requirement for some employers.